phalcon-orphanage/docs/en/reference/validation.rst

         'message' => 'The e-mail is not valid'
     )));

-By default, 'getMessages' returns all the messages generated in the validation, you can filter messages for a specific field using 'filter':
+By default, 'getMessages' returns all the messages generated during validation.
+You can filter messages for a specific field using the 'filter' method:

 .. code-block:: php